cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 :::

 As much as I would love to, modeling Earth's gravitational field _ab initio_ is not worth it.
-Not because the mathematical modelling is too complicate (albeit cumbersome), but because I suppose that WGS84 relies on empirical data, and it's of course better than any model I could ever devise.
+Not because the mathematical modeling is too complicated (albeit cumbersome), but because I suppose that WGS84 relies on empirical data, and it's of course better than any model I could ever devise.

 We now want to combine equation {eq}`WGS84` with {eq}`g_h` to obtain a general expression for the gravitational acceleration for any $\varphi$ and $h$.
 But first, we need to find how Earth's radius varies with the latitude.
 The radius the WGS84 ellipsoid is: